Plainclothes Law Enforcement

 At one point or another, most of us have heard someone say, “If you ask a cop if they’re a cop, they have to tell you.”
 Usually, this “life hack” gets passed around at a party, or discussed after a friend has a run-in with the law.
 But is there any truth to it?
 Are police officers really like vampires — in some folklore — that can’t lie about their identities?

 In most cases, a police officer hiding their identity should be a fruitless endeavor because the distinctive uniform and badge of a police officer should dispel any doubt.
 However, there are also many circumstances in which a cop is not dressed like one.
 For example, an officer going incognito to perform a sting, or simply on their day off, will not have any obvious identifiers.
-Without the badge clearly showing, they still do not have to immediately tell you that they are a police officer, even if you ask clearly and nicely.

 But Wait — Isn’t That Entrapment?